czythu/scCancer/README.md

 if(!checkPkg("garnett")) devtools::install_github("cole-trapnell-lab/garnett")
 ```

-Notice1: if errors occur when installing "NNLM" or "edgeR", you may install them from the .tar.gz file:
+Notice1: If errors occur when installing "NNLM" or "edgeR", you may install them from the .tar.gz file:

 https://cran.r-project.org/src/contrib/Archive/NNLM/